Interviewing and Selecting Job Candidates: Maryland

 Author: Randi Klein Hyatt, Kollman & Saucier, PA

 - When interviewing and selecting applicants, employers should be mindful that Maryland prohibits discrimination based on various protected classes.
 See Antidiscrimination Protections.

 - Employers must be cautious when asking about convictions for arrests.
 See Arrest and Conviction Inquiries.

 - Maryland has a ban the box law limiting inquiries into an applicant's criminal history.
 See Ban the Box.

 - During interviews, employers should ask consistent questions and should avoid questions that relate to or seek information that on protected characteristics.
 See Interviewing Applicants.

-- Employers must carefully check a candidate's employment history, criminal history and references to avoid potential negligent hiring lawsuits.
-See Selecting Candidates; Reference Checks.
+- Employers must carefully check a candidate's background, employment history and references.
+See Reference Checks.